kamsar/generator-habitat/README.md

 ## Installing Habitat

+Prerequisites:
-Prerequisite: Install a Sitecore instance with SIM.
+* Install a Sitecore instance with SIM.
 Use the version Habitat currently supports.
 You may use any hostname and path.
+* Install WFFM on your Sitecore instance.
-You also need Git.
+* You need a copy of Git installed.

+Then:
+* Open an *ADMINISTRATIVE* command prompt (or PowerShell)
-Then cd to where you want to install Habitat (make a new folder for your repository) and generate your new Habitat project from an **administrative** command prompt:
+* `cd` to where you want to install Habitat (make a new folder for your repository):

 ```bash
 cd path\to\myNewHabitat
 yo habitat
 ```
 ... then follow the prompts.

+When you're done, you'll have a fully functioning Habitat installation.

 ## Adding Features to Habitat